ngblaylock/ios-class/2018/notes.md

 - Show the Slack commercial
 - I talked about phone, messages, facetime, and find your friends and also some popular alternatives.
 - I think it is important to talk about alternatives because not everyone has an apple device.
+- There was a lot of engagement and everyone seemed to be on track and interested.
+Many thanked me for the class.
+- It was important to demonstrate why you would want to use one over another.
+One man said that he wish he would have known about some of the apps a few years ago to save money.

 ### Wednesday, Productivity
 - Photobooks video